Darkwyng/stars/README.md

 Highlights of the game are in particular
 * You can design the alien race that you play choosing advantages and disadvantages.
 When you play the game your strategy will depend on that race design.
-* You reasearch gadgets that you can put into ships and starbases.
+* You research gadgets that you can put into ships and starbases.
 The longer you play, the greater the gadgets.
 * You design your space ships yourself choosing the gadgets you have available.
 * You choose yourself how to interact with the other races.
 You don't need to shoot anything that moves, you can cooperate and make deals.